City of Milwaukee Announces 2014 Project Clean & Green Program Dates

-Project Clean & Green (PCG) is a citywide program designed to foster neighborhood pride and ownership through coordinated clean-ups, street and alley sweeping, graffiti removal, and neighborhood beautification activities sponsored by community organizations.
+With spring cleaning in full swing, Project Clean & Green (PCG) is a citywide program designed to foster neighborhood pride through coordinated pick up of excess household debris, street and alley sweeping, nuisance inspections, graffiti removal, and other neighborhood beautification activities sponsored by community organizations.

-Go to http://mpw.milwaukee.gov/services/garbage_day and type in your home address to find out when PCG is scheduled for your block/street/neighborhood.
+Residents can go to http://mpw.milwaukee.gov/services/garbage_day to find out when PCG is scheduled for a specific block/street/neighborhood.

 What DPW will not pick up during Project Clean & Green: